-To release: Press the lock release button, turn the lever, and push it in.
+To release: Press the lock release button (1), turn the lever (2), then push it in (3).

 To remind you that the parking brake is set, the parking brake reminder light in the instrument panel remains on until you release the parking brake.